How To Blog For Beginners

 If you’re planning on having a professional blog and would like to monetize your blog then you should purchase hosting and work with WordPress.
 Hosting is where you’ll Install your WordPress website/blog.
 Think of hosting as a piece of land.

-My recommendation is Dreamhost, I’ve been with them since 2008 and haven’t had any complaints with them ever.
+My recommendation is SiteGround, I’ve recently switched over to SiteGround after extensive research and I’ve been extremely pleased since I’ve switched over to them.
 It’s a great company that has 24/7 support and has an easy 1-click WordPress install(it used to be a little bit more tricky back in the day!).
-It costs 119.40 a year but with my past experience with them, it’s worth it.
+It costs $3.95/Month as they have a 60% sale going on right now for new customers.

-If you’re looking for a less expensive option, then I would recommend BlueHost.
-They’re a great startup choice, they aren’t ideal for when you start to grow for potentially a year or two but again, for beginning your blog journey, this can be a fine choice.
-2.95$ a month for 36 months is a pretty good deal for starting a blog from scratch (you’ll have to pay all upfront).
+If you’re looking for a less expensive option, you could go with BlueHost.
+They are slightly cheaper but you risk some downtime with your website and you’ll probably want to transfer soon after you’ve started your blog. $2.95/Month for 36 months is a pretty good deal for starting a blog from scratch (you’ll have to pay all upfront).

 3. Installing WordPress